-Retainers and Meeting Fees: During fiscal year 2011, the chairmen of the standing committees of our board of directors were paid retainers as follows: \$10,000 per year for the chairman of our Audit Committee, \$10,000 per year for the chairman of our Compensation Committee, \$10,000 per year for the chairman of our Strategy Committee, and \$5,000 per year for the chairman of our Nominating and Governance Committee.
+Retainers and Meeting Fees: During fiscal year 2012, the chairmen of the standing committees of our board of directors were paid retainers as follows: \$10,000 per year for the chairman of our Audit Committee, \$10,000 per year for the chairman of our Compensation Committee, \$5,000 per year for the chairman of our Nominating and Governance Committee, and \$10,000 per for year for the chairman of our Strategy Committee (which dissolved in May 2012).
 Mr. Roedel, as chairman of the Nominating and Governance Committee, elected to forego any compensation in such capacity for the fiscal years 2011 and 2012.
 These retainers were paid quarterly.